oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 **line (number)**
 - 1-based index of a line within a file

-    NOTE: Abbreviated to “line” when there is no danger of ambiguity with “[line](#def_line)” in the sense of a sequence of characters.
+    NOTE: Abbreviated to "line" when there is no danger of ambiguity with "[line](#def_line)" in the sense of a sequence of characters.

 <span id="def_localizable" class="anchor"></span>**localizable**
 - subject to being translated from one natural language to another